sco-tt/SEPTA-KML-bus-and-trolley-scraper/README.md

 	  "features": [
 	    {
 	      "type": "Feature",

 and so on.

 Leaflet.js can load the 11MB geoJSON file, but it will put some stress on your browser and take a _long_ time to load.
 And it's surely not the best way to use this data.
 Proof of concept [here](http://jsfiddle.net/sco_tt/tpp4jof7/4/).

+## Problems

+This is my first project in Python; please contact me if I've made a major error.